autolab/Autolab/docs/api-interface.md

 #### show

-Show the details of a group, its assignment, and its members
+Show the details of a group and its members

 **Scope:** 'instructor_all'